the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 };
 ~~~~~~~

-Another example would be getting an introduction for this object by calling a method on it.
-We did this before by interpolating the object's properties into a text.
-This time we will do it with a method though:
+For the sake of learning methods in objects and the `this` keyword, implement a `getIntroduction()` method for this object which takes the current `year` as argument/parameter and returns an introduction of this person which consists of its `firstName`, `lastName`, `isDeveloper`, and its age based on the passed `year` and its `yearBirth` property.
+Try it yourself and then check the solution below.
+If you recall, we did this before by interpolating the object's properties into a text outsid of the object.
+This time we will do it with a method within the object:

 {title="index.js",lang="javascript"}
 ~~~~~~~